 Here’s my review so you can get a better understanding of how this process works.

-- Finances: Although I made plenty of money in 2017, I didn’t do very well investing that money into long-term cash flow producing assets.
+- Finances: Although I made plenty of money last year, I didn’t do very well investing that money into long-term cash flow producing assets.
 I’ve also struggled to keep up with taxes as my income has increased.

 - Relationships: Although my relationship is great, I’m still working on improving my communication with my partner so that I can show up as authentically and honestly as possible.
 I’ve also struggled to keep up with old friends while expanding my social circle.